-This initial step can be done hand in hand with your early keyword research and on-page SEO.
-That’s sometimes called a competitive content audit since content on other sites will serve as a jumping off point for your own content strategy and development.
+This initial step can be done hand in hand with your early keyword research and on-page SEO strategizing.
+It's sometimes called a competitive content audit since content on other sites will serve as a jumping off point for your own content strategy and development.

 Secondary content audits can be done on a regular basis after a site has all of its base content done.
 A content audit is a strategic step, not something that should usually force your team to turn on a dime – performing one audit each quarter or twice a year is enough.

-A content audit consists of some basic steps:
+A content audit consists of a few simple steps.

-Take Stock of Your Content, Its Topic, and Its Keywords
+1. Take Stock of Your Content, Its Topics, and Its Keywords.

 With analytics, you can find which blog posts or other content is attracting traffic.
 If you have a huge body of content, then you can start by focusing on the 30 leaders in terms of organic traffic.
 This gives you a sense of which content already seems to resonate with your audience.

-Google Webmaster Tools, now known as Google Search Console, provides you with plenty of insight when it comes to your under-served keywords.
+Google Search Console provides you with plenty of insight when it comes to your under-served keywords.
 Look for keyword phrases of three words or more that are drawing organic search traffic to an article not optimized for them.